 Creative DIY Tips & Project Ideas For Homemakers.
 Beginner's Bias Tape Bag with Free Downloadable Pattern.
 I promised you this free downloadable bag pattern when we offered up the Simplicity Bias Tape Maker Giveaway as a great first project for your Homemade Bias Tape, so here goes… I’ve made a couple so far, and I usually don’t like fabric bags (i’m a leather lover) but I actually adore these for summer.
 They are super quick to whip up (under an hour) and are also reversible, so you can get a couple different looks in one swoop.
 You could also use store-bought bias tape, like I did for the big one (oh, and you can blow up or shrink the pattern to make different sizes – Scarlet’s been using the littler one as her lunch bag).

+Either way I think it’s a sweet & simple summery project.
+Get the full Beginner’s Bias Tape Bag Tutorial and free downloadable pattern after the jump…Beginner’s Bias Tape BagThe smaller version is made with the following fabrics: Bias Tape – Heather Bailey Washday Ticking in Dandelion, Amy Butler Sweet Jasmine in Navy, and Kei Barkcloth Woodcut in Teal.
+1. 2.
+3. 4.
+5. 6.
 New Green Mama: Reversible Messenger Bag Tutorial.
 Here's what you will need: Main body -2 pieces of home dec weight fabric or corduroy measuring 14" x 12" (Fabric A) Main body-2 pieces of contrasting home dec weight fabric measuring 14" x 12" (Fabric B) Flap- 1 piece of Fabric A- 12" x 11.5" Flap- 1 piece of Fabric B- 12" x 11.5" Back Pocket- 1 piece of Fabric A- 14" x 8" Back pocket- 1 piece of Fabric B- 14" x 8" Small Pocket- 1 piece of Fabric B- 7" x 12" Strap- 1 piece of Fabric A- 6" x 42" Depending on the weight of your fabric, you may want to interface it.

 I have not included the flap designs, just the basic bag.
 That will have to be another post.
 Be creative and come up with your own flap variations.
 I considered doing a PDF of the pattern pieces, but they are mostly too big to fit on letter sized paper, and pretty easy to make yourself if you have a ruler, a 6.5 inch circle, and a coffee cup on hand.
 Click on the image below to see or print a larger diagram for measurements.
 YARDAGE: Assuming the width is 45 inches, you'll need about a yard each of the outside and the liner, plus your interfacing if you are using it.
+THE FINISHED BAG DIMENSIONS, EXCLUDING THE STRAP: about 12 inches x 12 inches x 3 inches wide at the bottom.
+1/4 INCH SEAM ALLOWANCE IS INCLUDED IN THE MEASUREMENTS.
+Draw and cut out all your paper pattern pieces.
+2) Outside Pocket.
+4) Flap.
 The Twenty Minute Tote.
 Updated September 2011 We have remade these awesome, simple bags for fall!

 This time around, I used a gorgeous new collection of upholstery weight cotton called Outside Oslo.
 These bold, stylish prints are sophisticated without being serious and come in a rich palette of colors perfect for fall.
 I added some sturdy contrasting cotton webbing handles for a pop of color, and I love the way they came out!
 To make one tote bag: 1/2- yard of Outside Oslo Fabric.
 Updated February 2011 These totes really do come together in 20 minutes a piece which makes them a great, quick, way to add a little Springtime color and excitement into the dull end of Winter months.
 1/2-yard of Kokka Apples.

 . © Copyright Zart Art 2009.
 Key words: Art, craft, activity, activities, children, kids, school art activities, studio arts, gift idea, sewing, making your own bag, art ideas.
 190 Free Tote Bag Sewing Patterns!
 How To Sew A Reversible Tote Bag With Adjustable Strap | craftpassion.com.
 Having a reversible tote bag is like having 2 bags in one, now with the adjustable strap, you can have even more styling with it.
 Be it full length till your hip and sling across your chest, or shorten it till just below your armpit, inside out or outside in, style it with your mood and base on your outfit.
 I made this bag with one of my favorite fabrics.
 It is actually a lightweight upholstery material normally use as curtain or drape.
 The silver flower printing caught my eyes and I can’t go home without taking a few yards with me.

-The best part is that it converts into either a handbag or cross body bag.
-The best, best part is that this flower doesn't attract bugs handbag: cross body: Here's the genius behind it: 12 free bag and purse tutorials.
-Get free patterns and instructions for all of these cute totes, purses, pouches and bags online right here (left to right): Blog » Simple Sewing Alterations You Can Make On Any Bag Project.
+I cut 40 petals and 40 leaves total and that doesn't include the actual bag and straps.
+The center is one piece of fabric.
+The bag was supposed to have a zipper AND a purse snap but that was redundant so I only used a snap: Overall, I feel accomplished.
+12 free bag and purse tutorials.
+Lazy Girl | Blog » Simple Sewing Alterations You Can Make On Any Bag Project.
 Lazies, Tracy Chapman, owner of Sew Thankful, had a great time creating this Miranda Day Bag for herself.
 Tracy made two versatile alterations to her Miranda that I want to share with you today.
 Miranda Day Bag pattern from Lazy Girl Designs (LGD123).
 Alteration: Applique Instead of Piecing After The Fact The first alteration Tracy made was the vertical black strip at the center of the bag in the picture above.
 Tracy simply appliqued strips of fabric over the vertical seams on the center of the front and back covers of the bag.
 I love Tracy’s creative addition to make the bag exactly what she wanted.

 Applique doesn’t always have to mean adding a flower or other design.
+This appliqued rectangular element fits beautifully with the theme of Miranda.
+Benefit: Don’t Unsew, Re-do, or Start Over The beauty of this alteration is that Tracy added these strips after all the piecing and quilting was done.
+Inside view of Tracy’s Miranda Day Bag.
+Here’s a peak at the interior of Tracy’s Miranda.
+Enjoy!
 Amy Butler.
 Pleated_tote_pattern.pdf (application/pdf Object) Phoebe_bag.pdf (application/pdf Object) The Keisha Bag Tutorial. ***The Keisha Bag Tutorial*** Large Purse, Grocery Tote, Book Bag (It was late when I put this together.
 Let me know if I've made any mistakes, or if you have questions!)
 This pattern is a Copyright of Jana Nielson , Lola...again!!!
 2008.
+It is intended for personal, non-commercial use.
+You may not make and sell items using this pattern.

+We'll start with the back pocket.
+That is it!!
 Pleated tote (beach bag) tutorial.
 Before we went away, I decided that a new bag for the beach was a must – something big and roomy to hold books, magazines, sunscreen, hats, and all that other good stuff.
 So I made this big pleated tote, and it worked perfectly.
 This is a picture of it in action: And here’s a little tutorial in case you want to make one for yourself – doesn’t have to be for the beach either, it could come in handy for schlepping all kinds of things around town.
 Here’s what you need: two pieces of your main fabric cut in shape A four pieces of the top shape (B) in a contrasting fabric two pieces of a lining fabric in shape C one piece of the long rectangle for the strap in the contrasting fabric two pieces of the top shapes (B) and one of the strap in a medium weight interfacing 1) Along the longest (22″) edge of the main fabric pieces, mark along the top at the following intervals: 3″ – 4″ – 6″ – 7″ – 9″ – 10″ – 12″ – 13″ – 15″ – 16″ – 18″ – 19″ 13) And voila, this is what it should look like.

 Runaround Bag Pattern.
 In this pattern you’ll find:step-by-step instructions with full color photos and professional illustrations for making one Runaround Bagfull size print-at-home pattern piecestwo interior pocket optionsmagnetic snap optionincludes License to Sell!!!
 By purchasing this pattern, I also give you (the purchaser of this pattern) the rights to sell finished Runaround bags (on a home based scale).
 Additional information regarding the license to sell is included in the pattern.
-The Olivia Bag Tutorial.
+Materials needed: 3/4 yard exterior3/4 yard interior1/2" double fold bias tape (store bought or handmade)14mm magnetic snap (optional)8” zipper (optional)1 1/2 yards fusible woven interfacingthreadwater soluble pen Approx. This is an 14 page PDF pattern with full size print-at-home pattern pieces and includes detailed step-by-step instructions with professional illustrations and full color photographs.
+The Olivia Bag Tutorial | Dixie Mango.